-Is it technically recyclable?
-Percent of recycled content Collection & recovery rates Is there domestic recycling infrastructure?
-Is it exported for recycling?
+ls it technically recyclable?
+Percent of recycled content Collection & recovery rates Is there domestic recycling infrastructure? ls it exported for recycling?

-Returnable Glass Bottle (RGB) Yes 0% 95% Partial Yes
+Returnable Glass Bottle (RGB) Yes 0% N/A (8) Partial Yes

-Non-returnable Glass Bottle Not sold in Hong Kong
+Non-returnable Glass Bottle Not sold in the Hong Ko ng SAR

-PET (Water) Yes 100% (except for 4.8L and 5L) 0.2% (2) No No
+PET (Water) Yes 100% (except for 4.8L and 5L) 15% No No

-PET (Rest) Yes 25% (5) 13% (6) No No
+PET (Rest) Yes 25% (4) 15% (5) No No

-Carboy (PC) Yes 0% 95% Yes (7) No
+Carboy (PC) Yes 0% 95% Yes (6) No

-Aseptic fibre pack Partial 0% 0% Partial (8) No
+Aseptic fibre pack Partial 0% 0% Partial (7) No

 Tin Yes 0% 0% No Yes

-Aluminium Can Yes 0% (1) 17.8% (3) No Yes
+Aluminium Can Yes 0% (1) 17.8% (2) No Yes

 Post mix BIB No 0% 0% No -

-Pouch (4) No 0% 0% No N/A
+Pouch (3) No 0% 0% No N/A

-- The loss in collection and recovery of RGB and Carboy is due to breakage, unacceptable scuffling or loss by customer. - With the implementation of Operation National Sword on January 1, 2018, Hong Kong can no longer export baled PET to Chinese mainland. - Combiblok, one of the brands of aseptic fibre pack, is FSC approved in Hong Kong. - According to the Hong Kong Environmental Protection Department (EPD) Monitoring of Solid Waste in Hong Kong 2019 (https://www.wastereduction.gov.hk/sites/default/files/msw2019.pdf). - NGBs are given to a glass recycler who crushes it.
-The glass is not part of a closed loop, but is down-cycled. - [1] Recycled aluminium content fell from 50-60% to 0% due to a change in can supplier in 2019. - [2] Data is taken from the Hong Kong EPD Monitoring of Solid Waste in Hong Kong 2019 [https://www.wastereduction.gov.hk/sites/default/files/msw2019.pdf]. - [3] This figure is an estimate based on our own investigations into recovery rates for aluminium cans (for both soft drinks and alcoholic drinks) in Hong Kong. - [4] The pouch as a primary purchasing will be phased out be end of 2021 as it is not technically recyclable. - (5) 600ml sizes and below only. - [6] Based on New Life Plastic Limited collection volumes and measured against EPD's 2019 waste stats stating 0.2% collection and recovery rates. - [7] Integrated Waste Solutions Building, located in Tseung Kwan O, recycles PC to pellets for sale. - [8] Mil Mil is a recycler for aseptic fibre packs, but due to their stipulations around Collection (the packs must be cut open, washed and dried), very little post-consumer aseptic fibre packs actually get recycled.
+- The loss in collection and recovery of RGB and Carboy is due to breakage, unacceptable scuffling or loss by customer. - With the implementation of Operation National Sword on January 1, 2018, the Hong Kong SAR can no longer export baled PET to Chinese Mainland. - Combibloc, one of the brands of aseptic fibre pack, is FSC approved in the Hong Kong SAR. - According to the New Life Plastic Limited collection volumes collected through the Baguio Green Group's rPlastics Company. - RGBs are given to a glass recycler who crushes it.
+The glass is not part of a closed loop, but is down-cycled.
+The new ultra RGB is light weighted and contains approximately 60% of recycled content.
+Except for Coca-Cola and Coca-Cola No Sugar, all other flavours use a generic design to optimise reuse operations and stocking.
+Only clear glass bottles are used to enhance potential recycling value. - (1) Recycled aluminium content fell from 50-60% to 0% due to a change in can supplier in 2019. - (2) This figure is an estimate based on our own investigations into recovery rates for aluminium cans (for both soft drinks and alcoholic drinks) in the Hong Kong SAR. - (3) The pouch as a primary packaging will be phased out by 2022 as it is not technically recyclable. - (4) Carbonated beverage in 600ml sizes and below only. - (5) Based on New Life Plastic Limited collection volumes collected through the Baguio Green Group's rPlastics Company. - (6) Used carboy (PC) is sent to Kingway Development HK Limited through our contract cleaner. - (7) Mil Mil is a recycler for aseptic fibre packs, but due to their stipulations around Collection (the packs must be cut open, washed and dried), very little post-consumer aseptic fibre packs actually get recycled. - (8) The returnable glass bottles production line was decommissioned in Q2 2021 and all the returnable glass bottles collected from the market were recycled by Governmentappointed glass management contractor.